 What would happen if the current proposals for pension reform are passed?
-Some of the proposals from Governor Quinn’s pension committee include the following: public employees should contribute more for continuing in the Tier I defined-benefit pension plan; there should be a 401 (k) defined-contribution savings option; there should be the formation of a capped salary with an attached hybrid plan option (401 k) for current teachers; the retirement age should be raised for full benefits; the state’s “normal costs” (they do not include the service debt) for the Teachers’ Retirement System and the State University Retirement System should be shifted to local school districts; the Cost-of-Living-Adjustment (COLA) should be reduced for current teachers (and possibly for retired teachers, if it is judged “constitutional”) there should be a reduced calculation of the anticipated average for the TRS investment returns; and teachers currently in the Tier II plan (since SB 1946) should merit a decreased contribution rate.
+Some of the proposals from Governor Quinn’s pension committee include the following: public employees should contribute more for continuing in the Tier I defined-benefit pension plan; there should be a 401 (k) defined-contribution savings option; there should be the formation of a capped salary with an attached hybrid plan option (401 k) for current teachers; the retirement age should be raised for full benefits; the state’s “normal costs” (they do not include the service debt) for the Teachers’ Retirement System and the State University Retirement System should be shifted to local school districts; the Cost-of-Living-Adjustment (COLA) should be reduced for current teachers (and possibly for retired teachers, if it is judged “constitutional”); there should be a reduced calculation of the anticipated average for the TRS investment returns; and teachers currently in the Tier II plan (because of SB 1946) should merit a decreased contribution rate.
 These proposals are supposedly contingent upon policymakers guaranteeing the statutorily-required contributions to the public pension systems.
+Really!?

 Consider that of the nearly 88,000 retired teachers in TRS, there are approximately 52,000 pensions below $50 thousand; more than 17,000 of them are less than $20 thousand (TRS).
-These people do not receive social security and, if they do, it is minimal.
+These people do not receive Social Security and, if they do, it is minimal.
 To further reduce the COLA for these people would lead to the impoverishment and destruction of their right to self-preservation.
 Reflect upon the fact that a “simple” COLA will not be sufficient for keeping pace with inflation for current teachers when they retire, and that members of the Civic Committee, Civic Federation and General Assembly will never have this concern.